-- 1. Submit an applications on a form provided by the District, and, - a.
-Submit a preliminary engineering design and report prepared by a qualified, licensed professional engineer; a USGS quadrangle map "level of design;" a field survey of the structure centerline; preliminary flood routings and earthwork computations; and, a preliminary cost estimate. - b.
-Submit an adequate land treatment determination for the applicant's property. - 2.
-The applicant(s) shall donate any needed land rights (easements) for the project.
-The easement shall include the right of ingress and egress to survey, design, construct, operate and maintain the structure, the right to permanently and/or temporarily store flood waters behind the structure and the right to limit other uses.

-- 3. The applicant(s) shall donate an easement over their adjoining property within the watershed guaranteeing the adequate land treatment will be maintained in perpetuity. - 4.
-The applicant(s) shall fund 25% of the total project costs, such funding to be placed in escrow prior to project construction. - 5.
-The applicant(s) shall establish and maintain permanent vegetative cover on a 100 foot strip of land adjacent to the permanent pool of the structure. - 6.
-The total project cost may exceed \$500,000 if the applicant(s) pays for all costs exceeding that limit.
-The applicant(s) shall also agree to fund those project features that are beyond minimum standards for flood control structure design (e.g., a roadway on top of a dam). - 7.
+- 1. Submit an application on a form provided by the District. - 2.
+The applicant(s) shall provide needed land rights (easements) to the District for the project at a rate of 50% of the appraised value.
+The easement shall include the right of ingress and egress to survey, design, construct, operate and maintain the structure, the right to permanently and/or temporarily store flood waters behind the structure and the right to limit other uses. - 3.
+The applicant(s) shall donate an easement over their adjoining property within the watershed guaranteeing the adequate land treatment will be maintained in perpetuity. - 4.
+The applicant(s) shall establish and maintain permanent vegetative cover on a 50-foot strip of land adjacent to the permanent pool of the structure. - 5.
+The total project cost may exceed \$2,500,000 if the applicant(s) pays for all costs exceeding that limit.
+The applicant(s) shall also agree to fund those project features that are beyond minimum standards for flood control structure design (e.g., a roadway on top of a dam). - 6.
 The applicant(s) shall execute an agreement with the District incorporating these guidelines.

-17.38 District Programs - Conservation Easement Program:
+17.38 District Programs - Conservation Easement Program.